PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Methodology

 To train the model parameters $\boldsymbol{\theta}$, the gradient of the loss function with respect to the parameters is determined using back-propagation \cite{Rumelhart1986LearningErrors}.
-Next, the model parameters are updated with an optimization algorithm, often based on the gradient descent method, such as the Adam optimizer \cite{Kingma2014Adam:Optimization}.
-Similarly, the gradients of $\boldsymbol{u} \left( \boldsymbol{x}, t, \boldsymbol{\theta} \right)$ with respect to the input coordinates $\left( \boldsymbol{x}, t \right)$ as required by $\mathcal{N}[\cdot]$ and potentially $\mathcal{B}[\cdot]$ in equation (\ref{eq:General_PDE_form}) are computed using automatic differentiation.
+Next, the model parameters are updated with an optimization algorithm, often based on the gradient descent method, such as the Adam optimizer \cite{Kingma2015Adam:Optimization}.
+Similarly, the derivatives of $\hat{\boldsymbol{u}} \left( \boldsymbol{x}, t, \boldsymbol{\theta} \right)$ with respect to the input coordinates $\left( \boldsymbol{x}, t \right)$ as required by $\mathcal{N}[\cdot]$ and potentially $\mathcal{B}[\cdot]$ in~\Cref{eq:Physics_loss_function,eq:Boundary_loss_function} are computed using automatic differentiation; the initial conditions and the corresponding loss function~\Cref{eq:Initial_loss_function} may also depend on the temporal derivative of $\hat{\boldsymbol{u}}$, but we omit these cases for simplicity.